CDCgov/phdi/containers/phdi-ingestion/description.md

 ### Available Functionality

 The table below offers a brief summary the endpoints and their functionalty currently supported by the Ingestion Service.
-For more detailed docuementation about the API please download the [documentation.html](documentation.html) file and open it in your browers.
+Detailed documentation about the API and all of the endpoints is available [here](#detailed-endpoint-documentation).
 Alternatively, you may also view this more documentation by spinning up your own instance of the service by following [these directions](#running-the-ingestion-service) and visit the `/docs` endpoint.

 | Endpoint | Description |
 | -------- | ----------- |